 This is a small group of people that has been maligned in popular culture for generations.
 Bigots are fundamentally bullies, and the transgender community is a prime target for their hate, especially in the realm of electoral politics and culture war podcasts, because those engaging in bigotry do not risk directly alienating a large chunk of the population (i.e., votes or Patreon subscribers), and can frame their bigotry to make it seem like they are protecting a larger population group.
 In the case of transphobia, bigots position themselves as defenders of women and girls, either by way of preventing potential predators from using women’s bathrooms, or by way of paternalistic protection of girls from mistakenly transitioning, frequently conflating lesbianism with transgenderism in the process.

 That is why it is past time for non-transgender people who oppose bigotry in general to get off the sidelines on this issue.
 It has the potential to become a major wedge issue, which is one of the tactics the right wing relies on in the modern political era to fracture solidarity on the left, because the right wing is simply outnumbered.
 Power has revealed this strategy to be very much in play by right-wing radicals who attempt to masquerade as leftists.
-For an example, we need look no further than our friends at the IDW, who always claim to be liberals even while making use of illiberal rhetoric.
+For an example, we need look no further than our friends at the IDW, who always claim to be liberals while employing reactionary rhetoric against marginalized communities.
 Bret Weinstein is a man with power and media reach, having recently appeared on Bill Maher, and having emerged into adulthood from a very privileged background.
 He was freed from the constraints to be a decent human that are put on professors when he left his post at Evergreen State College, and now that he is unburdened from such, how does he elect to spend his time?
 Let’s take a look: